learningmatter-mit/T-NFF/README.md

 ### Usage with Jupyter Notebooks and other scripts

-A series of tutorials illustrating how `nff` can be used in conjunction with Jupyter Notebooks or other scripts is provided in the `examples/` folder.
-Furthermore, it includes the necessary
+A series of tutorials illustrating how `tnff` can be used in conjunction with Jupyter Notebooks, as well as generating the coarse-grained mapping, as well as generating the pickle data file for further use.

 ## References